Welcome and Intent

 The Relative Unimportance of Fun (and this site!)

 I have always struggled with my weight and have a borderline eating / body dysmorphic disorder.
 My weight fluctuates terribly and mountains have always been the one way that I can somewhat regulate it – although eating always wins out in the end.
 I chuckle at well-meaning folks who think exercise is an automatic way to stay slim – I am living proof that it is most certainly not!
 I have managed to gain weight while exercising ridiculous amounts.
-Calories in / calories out folks.
-C’est la vie!
-The mountain community is certainly not immune from folks with eating disorders and body issues – sometimes I think it’s rife with them.
-Half the reason I dedicate so much time and effort into mountains and staying fit is my disorder and I can’t believe I’m alone here.
-And if you thought you were alone I’m telling you right now, you are not.
+The mountain community is certainly not immune from folks with eating disorders and body issues.
+If you thought you were alone in this fight – you are not.